JuliaHEP/JetReconstruction.jl/README.md

 Note that there is no `strategy` option in these interfaces.

-### Example
+### Examples

+In the examples directory there are a number of example scripts.

-See the `examples/jetreco.jl` script for a full example of how to call jet reconstruction.
+See the `jetreco.jl` script for an example of how to call jet reconstruction.

 ```sh
 julia --project=. examples/jetreco.jl --maxevents=100 --nsamples=1 --strategy=N2Plain test/data/events.hepmc3